jonicho/chess/README.md

 For compilation with optimizations for release compile with:
 ```
-$ make MAKE_RELEASE=1
+$ make
 ```
 This compiles the whole project every time it is run.
-The compiled binary and object files will be in `./build_release`.
+The compiled binary and object files will be in `./build/release/`.

 To clean all generated build files run
 ```
-$ make clean MAKE_RELEASE=1
+$ make clean
 ```

 ### Compilation for development

-To compile with debug symbols for development compile with:
+To compile without optimizations and with debug symbols for development compile with:
 ```
-$ make
+$ make DEBUG=1
 ```
 This only compiles files that changed.
-The compiled binary and object files will be in `./build`.
+The compiled binary and object files will be in `./build/debug/`.

 To clean all generated build files run
 ```